 Limited Ports Selection

 This is what the rant above was about.
 Prior to 2016, Macs had ports.
-Ports for USB, port for HDMI, and slot for SD cards.
+Ports for USB, port for HDMI, and a slot for SD cards.
 My M1 MacBook Pro has two USB-C ports.
-And a lone headphone jack on the right.
+And a lonely headphone jack on the right.
 That’s.
 About.
 It.

 If you’re ready to live the dongle life, the M1 MacBook Pro is for you.

 This is supposed to be a “Pro” MacBook, but you’re stuck with the specs you ordered.
 I bought the base model, which means that I have to live with 8GB of RAM and 256GB SSD unless I plan to switch to a newer model.